 The broadcaster shall be responsible for defining and managing any hierarchy below the Application Context Cache root directory through use of the directory and path mechanisms, described in Section 6.2.1 above.
 Any hierarchy below the Application Context Cache Base URI level is up to the broadcaster to define.

-An example of how such a hierarchy could defined is described below.
+An example of how such a hierarchy could be defined is described below.
 Figure 6.2 shows an example of such a hierarchy for BaseURI B.

 Figure 6.2 Example Application Context Cache Hierachy.

 As an example, presume that the broadcaster transmitted the ROUTE data such that the Broadcaster Application files are placed within the “Minor #2” directory in the hierarchy shown in Figure 6.2.
 Further, assume that the Broadcaster Application Entry Page is called "main.html".
-To launch the Broadcaster Application, the application signaling in this example provides the relative URI of "12/2/main.html" in the HTMLEntryPage@bcastEntryPageUrl attribute of the HELD [3].
+To launch the Broadcaster Application, the application signaling in this example provides the relative URI of "12/2/main.html" in the HTMLEntryPackage@bcastEntryPageUrl attribute of the HELD [4].
 Note that the local path is a convention defined by the broadcaster—it could just as easily have been called "red/green".
 The actual URL of the Broadcast Application would be:

 <BaseURI>/12/2/main.html